-Net Promoter Score (NPS) is a unit of measure for assessing customer loyalty for a company’s brand, products or services.
-It is very easy to calculate, that’s why many companies use NPS as part of their customer relationship management strategy.
-Practically, in order to find it out, you only have to ask your customers how probable it is that they would recommend you to friends, colleagues or family members and to express that on a scale from 0 to 10.
-After that, your customers will be divided into three categories: promoters (the most loyal ones, with a score between 9 and 10), passives (with a score between 7 and 8, they are satisfied, but not enthusiastic), and detractors (with a score between score from 0 to 6, who are unsatisfied).
-The Net Promoter Score NPS help companies not only to gather data, insights and customer feedback but act on it.
+Net Promoter Score (NPS) is a unit of measure for assessing customer loyalty to a company’s brand, products, or services.
+It is very easy to calculate; that’s why many companies use NPS as part of their customer relationship management strategy.
+Practically, to find it out, you only have to ask your customers how probable it is that they would recommend you to friends, colleagues, or family members and to express that on a scale from 0 to 10.
+After that, your customers will be divided into three categories: promoters (the most loyal ones, with a score between 9 and 10), passives (with a score between 7 and 8, they are satisfied but not enthusiastic), and detractors (with a score between score from 0 to 6, who are unsatisfied).
+The Net Promoter Score NPS helps companies gather data, insights, and customer feedback they can act on.

 Customer Effort Score (CES) is a customer service metric that measures user experience with your goods or services.
-It shows how it felt for them to use your products and how likely it is to continue paying for it.
-Similarly to the former items, you ask your customers to evaluate their experience on a 0 to 7 scale, starting from very difficult to very easy.
+It shows how it felt for them to use your products and how likely it is to continue paying for them.
+Similar to the former items, you ask your customers to evaluate their experience on a 0 to 7 scale, starting from very difficult to very easy.

-Research on Customer Effort Score showed that successful companies create loyal customers mainly by reducing customer effort; by helping customers to solve their problems easily and quickly – not only by impressing them with exceptional customer interaction on all touch points.
+Research on Customer Effort Score showed that successful companies create loyal customers mainly by reducing customer effort, and helping customers solve their problems easily and quickly – not only by impressing them with exceptional customer interaction on all touchpoints.

 Step 2.
 Use Customer Journey Analytics to Prove the Correlation Between Business Metrics and Customer Experience

 Customer Journey Analytics is the best tool you can find to show that your calculations using business metrics are really linked to CX.
 Here’s what this tool can do for you:

 - Identify how customer experience changes customer behavior;